Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Clustering of dusty star-forming galaxies

-where the term $\chi(z)$ denotes the comoving distance at redshift z, while $a(z)$ is the scale factor.
-The total emissivity from all CIB galaxies $\bar{j}_{\nu}(z)$ is computed from the luminosity function $dn/dL$ as:
+where the term $\chi(z)$ denotes the comoving distance at redshift z, and $a(z)$ is the scale factor.
+The total emissivity from all CIB galaxies $\bar{j}_{\nu}(z)$ is computed from the luminosity function $dn/dL$ as

-where the galaxy luminosity $L_{\nu(1+z)}$ is linked to the observed flux $S_{\nu}$ as:
+where the galaxy luminosity $L_{\nu(1+z)}$ is linked to the observed flux $S_{\nu}$ as

-Finally, the term $P^{\nu\nu^{\prime}}(k,z)$ is the 3D power spectrum of the emission coefficient, expressed as:
+Finally, the term $P^{\nu\nu^{\prime}}(k,z)$ is the 3D power spectrum of the emission coefficient, expressed as

-This term includes the 2-halo and 1-halo term.
-Expressing the luminosity of central and satellite galaxies as $L_{{cen},\nu(1+z)}(M_{H},z)$ and $L_{{sat},\nu(1+z)}(m_{SH},z)$ (where $M_{H}$ and $m_{SH}$ denote the halo and sub-halo masses, respectively), Eq.\,\ref{eq_jnu} can be written as the sum of the contributions from central and satellite galaxies as:
+This term includes the two-halo and one-halo term.
+Expressing the luminosity of central and satellite galaxies as $L_{{cen},\nu(1+z)}(M_{H},z)$ and $L_{{sat},\nu(1+z)}(m_{SH},z)$ (where $M_{H}$ and $m_{SH}$ denote the halo and sub-halo masses, respectively), Eq.\,\ref{eq_jnu} can be written as the sum of the contributions from central and satellite galaxies as